tringert/PdfSignabilityCheckerTool/README.md

 The application will output the result to the standard output (with text 'true' or 'false'), indicating whether the PDF is signable or not.

 Returns exit codes:

 - `0`: the PDF is signable,
+- `2`: the PDF is not signable, because it is password protected
 - `1`: the PDF is not signable, because modification of the content and/or creation of interactive fields, including signature fields, is disabled in the PDF.
 - `99`: the PDF is not signable, an error occurred while processing the PDF.